wp-plugins/miappi-social-wall/readme.txt

 = What can I use Miappi for? =

 Show feeds from Facebook, Twitter, Instagram, YouTube, Tumblr and SoundCloud.
-You can also include RSS feeds and #tags content from Twitter, Facebook and Instagram.
+You can also include RSS feeds and #tags content from Twitter, Instagram, Vine and YouTube.
 Your Miappi profile can then be embedded in your WordPress website to give your visitors an immediate and clear view of everything you are saying on social media.

 = How do I start using Miappi? =